 The code of ethics can be found here.

 Obligations & requirements for accountants

-- Selecting a specialism within accounting.
-These specialisms are mainly split into two (management accounting and financial accounting), with each having a different fields of studies within them.
+Selecting a specialism within accounting.
+These specialisms are mainly split into two (management accounting and financial accounting), with each having a different field of studies within them.

 Rules regarding referrals and commissions for accountants